 Indonesia's highest-deforestation nickel mines are clearing large areas of Production Forest: We overlaid concession boundaries with Production Forests, defined by the MoEF as forest areas whose main function is to yield forest products, primarily natural forest timber (and increasingly to accommodate pulp and paper plantations, although much less so in Sulawesi or Maluku).
 More than 23 of Indonesia's 25 highest-deforestation nickel concessions have yet to clear 75% or more of the forests on their lands zoned as Production Forest.
 At least 21 of Indonesia's highest deforestation mining concessions contain at least 1,000 hectares each of as-yet-uncleared Production Forest.
 Thus, there is still an opportunity to conserve these forests.
 Nevertheless, the process of clearing Production Forests by Indonesian nickel mines is underway.
-All of Indonesia's 25 highest-deforestation nickel concessions have begun to clear areas of Production Forest.
+All of Indonesia's 25 highest-deforestation nickel mines is underway.